 Thailand Kayaking at it's best

-Kayaking on Phi Phi Island is a great adventure, and I have experienced it myself: As the day started to fade, the shadows lengthened and it began to cool.
-The t ropical heat had done its worst and the most pleasant part of the day began.
+The tropical heat had done its worst and the most pleasant part of the day began.
 Well after the dive boats had returned from Phi Phi Ley and started to anchor off Tonsai Bay, a small quiet group formed in the shade of the Tonsai Towers, the cliffs running from the centre of the village to the end of the bay.
 By 4pm the 300m hills had begun casting their long shadows from the west and we would stay in shad for the next hour and a half.

 On Tonsai bay, Phi Phi Island the golden sand beach in front of the old Siam UK watersports centre was deserted of its customary legions of day trippers from Krabi.
 Under the coconut trees, four two-man ocean kayak waited patiently, ready for the afternoon adventure.